Honors in Biology

-The Biology Department Honors Program acknowledges and rewards students undertaking and completing a more rigorous, research-oriented curriculum while pursuing their Bachelors degree in Biology at the University of Utah.
-The centerpiece of the Biology Honors Program is a research project culminating in the submission of a written thesis, and presentation of the student's thesis research in a public forum.
+The H.B.S in Biology is a collaboration between the Honors College and the Biology Department to reward students undertaking and completing a more rigorous, research‑oriented curriculum while pursuing their Honors Bachelor’s Degree in Biology at the University of Utah.
+The centerpiece of the Biology Honors Track is a research project, culminating in the submission of a written thesis, and presentation of the student's thesis research in a public forum.

-The Biology Honors Program is intended to be flexible and to provide maximum access to transfer students and to the approximately 800 Biology majors.
-To receive a Bachelor degree in Biology with Departmental Honors, students must:
+The Biology Honors Program is intended to be flexible and to provide maximum access to all Honors students, including transfer students.
+To receive a Honors Bachelor degree in Biology, students must:

 - Meet all University and Departmental requirements for a Bachelor degree in Biology.

 - Maintain a cumulative GPA of 3.5 overall, a minimum grade of B in all Biology courses, and a cumulative GPA of 3.5 in all Biology courses.

 - Complete two courses in the "Honors Core in Intellectual Traditions" Series (Hon 210X)

 - Complete one honors writing course (Hon 2211 or 3200)

 - Complete at least 9 CR (3 semesters of independent research (Biology 4995 or Biology 4955) in a laboratory approved by the Biology Honors Committee.

 - Complete Biology 4999: Thesis preparation (3 CR) and submit their thesis discussing the results of their research project, first to the Honors faculty advisor and ultimately to the Honors College.
 To receive honors at graduation, students must receive a grade of B or better in Biology 4999.

 - Present the results of their research at the University Undergraduate Research Symposium.